History of Rajasthan: Pratiharas of Mandavyapura (c. 550–860 CE)

 The Pratiharas of Mandavyapura Pratīhāras of Māṇḍavyapura), also known as the Pratiharas of Mandore (or Mandor), were an Indian dynasty.
 They ruled parts of the present-day Rajasthan between 6th and 9th centuries CE.
 They first established their capital at Mandavyapura (modern Mandore), and later ruled from Medantaka (modern Merta).

 The imperial Pratiharas also claimed descent from the legendary hero Lakshmana.
 The earliest known historical members of the family are Harichandra and his second wife Bhadra.
 Harichandra was a Brahmin, while Bhadra came from a Kshatriya noble family.
 They had four sons: Bhogabhatta, Kakka, Rajjila and Dadda.
 These four men captured Mandavyapura and erected a rampart there.
 It is not known where the family lived before the conquest of Mandavyapura.

-List of rulers

-Rudolf Hoernlé assumed a period of 20 years for each generation, and placed the dynasty's founder Harichandra in c.
-640 CE.
-Baij Nath Puri placed Harichandra in c.
-600 CE.
-R. C. Majumdar, on the other hand, assumed a period of 25 years for each generation, and placed him in c.
-550 CE.
-The following is a list of the dynasty's rulers (IAST names in brackets) and estimates of their reigns, assuming a period of 25 years: